ankitnewjobs/Basic-Azure-Jenkins-Example/README.md

 ![image](https://github.com/ankitnewjobs/Basic-Azure-Jenkins-Example/assets/154872782/37001163-6b1d-4f4d-acdc-033a58ba72ec)

-**Note: ** By default, Jenkins will not be accessible to the external world due to the inbound traffic restriction by AWS.
-Open port 8080 in the inbound traffic rules as show below.
+**Note: ** By default, Jenkins will not be accessible to the external world due to AWS's inbound traffic restriction.
+Open port 8080 in the inbound traffic rules as shown below.

 - VM > Network Setting > Click on <Create Inbound Port Rules>
 - Add Port Number 8080